acutkosky/normalizedtransformer/README.md

-# attention preserves L1 norm...
+# a truly amazing deep learning experiment!!!

 To setup on SCC, first load modules: